We independently evaluate all of our recommendations. If you click on links we provide, we may receive compensation.

 But with so many different products—and vague identifiers like D3 and D5—what’s the difference between All-Clad's cookware lines?
+We decided to break down the most popular lines we've tested.

-First things first: Descriptors you’ll see over and over again when shopping for stainless steel cookware are “3-ply” or “tri-ply” or “triply.”
+Descriptors you’ll see over and over again when shopping for stainless steel cookware are “3-ply” or “tri-ply” or “triply.”
 They all mean the same thing, which is triple-layered material.
 This is usually a sandwich of stainless steel with a layer of aluminum in the middle because aluminum is great at conducting heat but it isn’t exactly food-safe on its own.
+Some of our favorite All-Clad cookware, like the D3 stainless steel skillet, is tri-ply, and thus super responsive and quick to heat.

 Thus, when you see a reference to “5-ply,” it should be no surprise that this means there are five layers of metal rather than three.
 In All-Clad’s case, they alternate layers of stainless steel and aluminum for added durability and even heat distribution.
 Because there’s more material, 5-ply pans are pricier and heavier.
+We've liked both kinds of pans, but think that tri-ply is often totally adequate in most cases and for most cooks.

 Key Specs

-The D3 Everyday Line
+The All-Clad D3 Everyday Line

 All-Clad’s D3 Everyday shares a lot of the traits of the D3 Stainless, but adds in some features that some may find more user-friendly, like handles that are rounded and indent-free (for those that have taken issue with the classic All-Clad handle).
 The 3-quart saucepan in this line also features a flared pouring rim (to minimize dribbling), which we have wished the D3 Stainless saucepan had as we poured brown butter, sauces, and soups out of it.
 Price-wise, the D3 Stainless and Everyday lines are also similar.
 For example, their 10- and 10.5-inch skillets cost $100 a pop, but the Everyday's doesn't come with a lid.